-Nicol is a huge fan of Douglas Adams (when she was growing up, her nickname for me was Slartibartfast), so it was inevitable that she would join us for this one; getting people to pester her on Twitter certainly helped…
+Nicol is a huge Douglas Adams fan (her nickname for me when she was growing up was Slartibartfast), so it was inevitable that she would join us for this one (although getting people to pester her on Twitter definitely helped).

-Sue: How did Doctor Who get their hands on Douglas Adams?
+Sue: So how did Doctor Who get their hands on Douglas Adams?

-Me: Well, he wasn’t famous at the time, In fact, some of Doctor Who‘s fans were dismayed when they heard that a comedian had been hired to write for the show.
+Me: He wasn’t famous at the time.
+In fact, Doctor Who fans were dismayed when they heard that a comedian had been hired to write for the show.

 Nicol: Idiots.
 He’s a genius.

-The story begins on the bridge of a spaceship, where a nervous man named Mr Fibuli is reporting to a very impatient Captain.
+The story begins on the bridge of a spaceship, where a nervous Mr Fibuli is reporting to his very impatient captain.

 Sue: He wanted a parrot for a companion.
 Neil told me.

-I sit back and let Sue take custody of Doctor Who‘s lore for a bit.
+I sit back as Sue takes custody of Doctor Who’s lore for a bit.

 Sue: It was either that or a talking cabbage.
 Tom Baker is a bit mad, you see.

 The Captain, on the other hand, is very, very angry.